Craving Some Creativity

 • Instructions for simple syrup (see note):

-• In a small saucepan, add the water and sugar.
+• In a small saucepan, add ⅓ cup Water and ⅔ cup granulated white sugar.
 Bring to a boil for 2-3 until sugar is dissolved and the water is clear.
-Add in blackberries and simmer for about 10 minutes or until the blackberries are mushy.
-Transfer to the cheesecloth and squeeze all of the juice into a small bowl.
+Add in 4 oz fresh blackberries and simmer for about 10 minutes or until the blackberries are mushy.
+Transfer to cheesecloth or mesh strainer and squeeze all of the juice into a small bowl.
 If using a mesh strainer, press down to get most of the juice.
 Allow to completely cool before using in the sangria.

-• In a pitcher or desired serving dish, add the wine, brandy, blackberry simple syrup from above, and all the fruit.
+• In a pitcher or desired serving dish, add 750 ml bottle of dry red wine, ½ cup brandy, Blackberry Simple Syrup from above, and 1 sliced lime, 2 medium oranges or 1 x-large orange, and 6 oz blackberries.
 Allow to sit overnight in the fridge to fully infuse the fruit flavors into the punch.
-Add the ginger ale and ice just before serving.
+Add the 24 oz ginger ale and Ice just before serving.

 If you want to skip making the blackberry simple syrup, add the ⅔ cup of sugar to the room temperature wine before adding the fruit.
 Stir until completely dissolved.